 The primary purpose of the project is to use and maximize the benefits from already developed applications, to install and operate secure government email system; and to develop and to deploy common applications and shared services.

-By developing relevant systems and enhancing and maximizing existing ones, the iGovPhil Project aims to:
+By developing relevant systems and enhancing and maximizing existing ones, the iGovPhil Program aims to:

 - Link up relevant government data centers and databases